Quest-V80-on-the-beach

 Headphones:

-In terms of wireless audio, both machines come equipped with Quest’s low-latency wireless audio.
-They also support APTX Low Latency Bluetooth, allowing users to opt for non-Quest wireless headphones if preferred.
+In terms of wireless audio, both machines come equipped with low-latency APTX Bluetooth allowing users to opt for non-Quest wireless headphones if preferred.
 Quest’s Wirefree Vibe Bluetooth headphones come with the V60, while the V80 includes the premium “PRO HE” version.
 Both are very comfortable to wear for long detecting sessions, and I had no problems with them at all.
 The “Vibe” headphones come in a sturdy carry case.
+The PRO HE version do not come with a case but this is likely because unlike the “Vibe” headphones they do not fold flat.

 Setting up the headphone connection is much easier than on many machines that offer wireless audio.
 The Quest V80 and V60 feature a wireless menu that works similarly to a smartphone.
 It lists any previously connected headphones, allowing you to scroll through and connect the ones you are using.
 You don’t have to unpair one set of headphones to use another.